SEL-Columbia/NeXT/docs/README.rst

   apache2
   modwsgi (see http://code.google.com/p/modwsgi/wiki/QuickInstallationGuide)

 Production runs on mod_wsgi via apache.
 You can find a tutorial here:  http://docs.pylonsproject.org/projects/pyramid/en/1.0-branch/tutorials/modwsgi/index.html.
-As a simplified configuration, we simply add the apache modwsgi site configuration for next to the httpd.conf file.
-The wsgi.load file needs to be <apache_dir>/mods-available dir and soft linked to the <apache_dir>/mods-enabled dir.
-Once configured, restart apache.
+Our deployment is configure with a "next" config file in /etc/apache2/sites-available that references the NeXT/next.wsgi script in this repo.
+This config is then soft linked to from the /etc/apache2/sites-enabled dir.

 Use Cases